Growing Your Homestead Without Going Into Debt

 Poor credit arrangement or management.
 Stay out of debt!
 Yes you have to live somewhere and most people have to have a mortgage or pay rent, but beyond that do not borrow money to pay for any farming or homesteading enterprise.
 Grow into it and pay as you go.

 Personal use of business funds.
-In the beginning, the money you make on your homestead will go most likely into your next project and to grow.
+In the beginning, the money you make on your homestead will most likely go into your next project and to growth.
 But if you are staying out of debt, what you make is yours to do with as you please.
 Homesteading is about quality of life as much as it is making an income.

 OK, you’ve grown slowly and you’ve avoided the pitfalls.
 Now you have several options.
 Maybe you’ve decided the work is too much and that homesteading is not for you.
 In that case, you’ve eaten some really good food, learned a ton of useful skills, and learned something valuable about yourself without going broke or investing all of your savings in an enterprise doomed to failure.
 A win.
 Or maybe you’re content where you are and decide to stay put.
 You like your life, enjoy good food, know how to do things for yourself, and have some extra money to spend on other things you might enjoy.
 Another win.